Banner of a team meeting and smiling with a think wording

 Two coworker discussing project plan and looking at the plan

-E-2 Visa business plan: Financial, Operational, Personnel and Marketing Strategy
+E-2 Visa Business Plan: Financial, Operational, Personnel and Marketing Strategy

-Important business planning tips for Visa applicants
+Important business planning tips for E-2 Visa applicants

 Perhaps the most important aspect you will need to look into when applying for an E-2 Visa is your business plan.
 Along with the other eligibility requirements, you are also required to submit a business plan.
 You need to get your business plan right since the Immigration Officers will be closely looking into it to find out if you are suited to have your E-2 Visa approved.